-Introduction to the Moving to Berlin Guide
+Introduction to the Moving to Berlin Guide 2023

-One of the biggest changes in the past decade is how much more international the city feels.
-2015-2016 saw 100 000 refugees coming to the city.
-In the past five years, more than a quarter million new people have moved to the city.
-The food scene has massively improved, making Berlin one of the best places to be a foodie on a budget.
+Another change is that the food scene has massively improved, making Berlin one of the best places to be a foodie.
+It’s also noticeably more expensive to eat out than before the pandemic (I was recently in Paris and found the lunch specials there very good value in comparison).
 With these changes there are also record numbers of tourists (almost as many as Paris), more crime, more disparities, but also more opportunities for people looking for work (such as in startups or tourism).
-Berliners are finally earning approximately 4000 EUR/month brutto on average.
-Berlin still has one of Germany’s highest unemployment rates, but it is falling by a percentage point every year (currently at 7,8% (March 2019)), and it no longer characterises the city.
+Berliners are finally earning more and more each year, approximately 3700 EUR/month brutto on average.
+Berlin still has one of Germany’s highest unemployment rates, but it has been decreasing historically (currently at 8,2% (June 2023), and it no longer characterises the city.

-All this requires a revision of the most important sections of this guide to reflect a busier, more touristed, city: how neighbourhoods have changed, how much your monthly costs might be, and what property prices now stand at.
+All this requires a revision of the most important sections of this guide to reflect a busier, more touristed, expensive but exciting city: how neighbourhoods have changed, how much your monthly costs might be, and what property prices now stand at.
 Please note that things change very quickly in the red tape section: to my knowledge what is written is accurate (although you may wish to read the comments which nuance what I say below) but do your own research on the official websites of the local authorities and government agencies with whom you deal to be sure.

 Here’s the index to the Guide, click on what you want to read next!